-The agreement provides for an annual salary of \$60,000 per year, plus a 10.5% Superannuation, subject to annual increases in the discretion of the Audit Committee of the Company.
-Increases of salary are not required to be set forth in an amendment to the Employment Agreement.
-The Board of Directors (or Compensation Committee of the Board of Directors) may also grant Mr. Goodman bonuses from time to time in its discretion, in cash, stock or equity, including in the form of options, in amounts determined in the sole discretion of the Board of Directors (or Compensation Committee of the Board of Directors).
-The Board of Director or Compensation Committee may also increase Mr. Goodman's salary from time to time in their discretion.
+The agreement provides for an annual salary of \$60,000 per year, plus a Superannuation (currently 11%), subject to annual increases in the discretion of the Audit Committee of the Company.
+The Board of Directors (or Compensation Committee of the Board of Directors) may also grant Mr. Goodman bonuses from time to time in its discretion, in cash, stock or equity, including in the form of options, in amounts determined in the sole discretion of the Board of Directors (or Compensation Committee may also increase Mr. Goodman's salary from time to time in their discretion.
+Effective October 1, 2023, Mr. Goodman's salary was increased to \$7,000 per month.